Pete-Eichman/React-Rails-Boilerplate/README.md

 # React-Rails-Boilerplate
-An example of a working site with React.js with Rails 5.
-Currently WIP.
+An example of a working site with React.js with a Rails 5 back-end.
+Currently a WIP.